openfiesta/openfiestalab/labguide/residency.md

 <br>

-- Two months of residence that can further be discussed with the applicants, and will be decided on a case-by-case basis.
+- <p align="justify">Two months of residence that can further be discussed with the applicants, and will be decided on a case-by-case basis. </p>

   <br>

-- A unique experience in Shenzhen, one of the best places in the world for hardware and prototyping.
-With proper motivation and creativity, combined with the environment and the resources of the city, the capabilities of any maker will be boosted to awesome levels.
+- <p align="justify">A unique experience in Shenzhen, one of the best places in the world for hardware and prototyping.
+With proper motivation and creativity, combined with the environment and the resources of the city, the capabilities of any maker will be boosted to awesome levels. </p>

   <br>

-- Two well-equipped labs, the Fablab and the Biolab, and also an open Space for brainstorming and events.
-For a complete list of all the resources available, please see: https://openfiesta.space/labs/.
+- <p align="justify">Two well-equipped labs, the Fablab and the Biolab, and also an open Space for brainstorming and events.
+For a complete list of all the resources available, please see: https://openfiesta.space/labs/. </p>

   - Makerspace: includes the design + space room (https://openfiesta.space/labs/iid/) and the machine room (https://openfiesta.space/labs/machine/)